LEAGUE7QC/LEAGUE7QC.github.io/docs/season/02/rules-format.md

 #### 3.2.1 Division Size and Distribution
 - World Cup Division will always maintain exactly 7 teams when possible
 - Division distribution based on total team registrations:
-  - 14-15 teams: Two divisions of 7 and8 teams
+  - 14-15 teams: Two divisions of 7 and 8 teams
   - 16-20 teams: World Cup (7 teams), Triwizard Cup (remainder up to 9 teams), House Cup (remainder)
   - 21+ teams: Staff may create an additional division or move excess players to the Free Agent Pool
 - If more than 21 teams register, Free Agent Pool usage rules may be updated to accommodate new player entry during the season